trussworks/Engineering-Playbook/infrasec/tutorials/atlantis.md

 This section contains prep work to highlight resources we will need before calling the Atlantis module.
 This section is not meant to be exhaustive, but is meant to highlight specific resources we may want to have before we call the module itself.

-### Make sure we have an email
+1. Directory Setup

+Create an `atlantis-global` directory in our desired account, in our case (`transcom-gov-milmove-exp`):

+`mkdir -p transcom-gov-milmove-exp/atlantis-global`

+Add the terraform state bucket, version, and provider files following the steps following the bootstrapping document in [the Atlantis section](https://github.com/trussworks/legendary-waddle/blob/master/docs/how-to/bootstrap-new-aws-account.md#atlantis).

+While we're here, we can go ahead and set up our atlantis.yaml & repo config files.
+Link to legendary-waddle examples and/or pull in milmove examples.

+1. Set up GitHub Access for the Atlantis Role

+### Use the Bot

+If our project has a Robot user already, we can ride the coattails of those pre-existing GitHub user permissions for Atlantis as well.
+To do this, all you need to do is pass in the name of the robot user to the `atlantis_github_user` value in a later step when we call [the Atlantis module](https://tf-registry.herokuapp.com/modules/terraform-aws-modules/atlantis/aws/latest).

+Since we have a robot user, we can skip to [storing the key](#store-the-key-in-aws-ssm).

+### Email and  GitHub Deploy Key

-Make sure we've got an email we can associate with Atlantis to recieve notifications, etc. On milmove we were able to associate our pre-existing `dp3.us` email address and use `dp3-integrations+atlantis@truss.works` to associate with the Atlantis role created in the next step.
+1. Make sure we've got an email we can associate with Atlantis to recieve notifications, etc. On milmove we were able to associate our pre-existing `dp3.us` email address and use `dp3-integrations+atlantis@truss.works` to associate with the Atlantis role created in the next step.

-### Generate a GitHub Deploy Key

-Generate a new SSH key per [GitHub's documentation](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key).
+2. Generate a new SSH key per [GitHub's documentation](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key).
 Next, add the key as a [Deploy Key](https://docs.github.com/en/developers/overview/managing-deploy-keys#deploy-keys), following GitHub Docs.
 As we can see, the first step in the setup is to "Run the `ssh-keygen` procedure" on our server, which we did in the previous step.
 Note that the act of adding the deploy key is done in the GUI for the repo associated with the location we'd like to deploy Atlantis in.
 In our case, we're in `transcom/transcom-infrasec-gov` because we're deploying to the `exp` account first.
 Go to the repo and click on Settings, then "Deploy keys".
 We'll click the box to "Allow write access."

 `cat` our `id_ed25519.pub` to see our public key.
 It will look something like `ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIErcI6OvZmjDqdzucoaLEndRx2DWfPVUKR9aF27ijH6V dp3-integrations+atlantis@truss.works`
 After we add the deploy key to GitHub, we should get an automated email to confirm the key was added.

-#### Store the Key in AWS SSM
+#### Store the Key in AWS SSM/Parameter Store

+If we're using a pre-existing robot user, we can repurpose our existing deploy key.
+Usually this location or key name is not explicitly documented anywhere, so it's easiest to just log into an account where the robot user exists and look for a key that corresponds in name to the robot user.

+Assuming the robot user does not have access to our newly created account's `/atlantis-global` directory, we can simply copy/paste the key value into the parameter store for the account we want to use Atlantis in.

 Log into the console for the account we want to deploy Atlantis in the correct location (in our case, `transcom-gov-milmove-exp`), and add our key to AWS Systems Manager > Parameter Store with the name `/atlantis-global/atlantis_key` as type `SecureString`, using "My current account" as the KMS key source.

-#### Set up Docker
+#### Set up Docker (optional)

 Because we use already use our own base Docker image on MilMove, we're continuing the established pattern to deploy Atlantis.
 We'll create a docker image for Atlantis and put that image in ECR with all our other images.
 Next, we can create (and define) an ECS task to retrieve our Atlantis image from ECR.
 This way, we can require our Atlantis user to operate using our specific desired conditions.